 Ms. Terry has handled hundreds of matters in the Superior Court of New Jersey in the Criminal, Civil and Family Parts .
 She has received not-guilty verdicts, dismissals, suppressions of evidence, denials of terminations of parental rights and civil awards.

-In her free time, Ms. Terry enjoys writing plays and acting in off-broadway productions.
+In her free time, Ms. Terry enjoys writing plays and short stories.